Free Parking in the Palmerston City Centre

 - How do I get my free ticket?

-If you are parking in a 1 hour (Zone B), 2 hour (Zone C) or 4 hour (Zone D) parking area, you can get your FREE ticket, by entering your vehicle’s registration number at the nearby parking meter for that zone.
+If you are parking in a 1 hour (Zone B), 2 hour (Zone C) or 4 hour (Zone D) parking area, you can get your FREE ticket, by using the PayStay app for the corresponding zone.
+If a parking meter is available near by, enter your vehicle’s registration number.

 This will allow your vehicle to park in the time-restricted area up until you have reached the time limit.
 After you have reached the time limit for that parking area, a new ticket will not be issued for your vehicle’s registration number.
 This is to prevent meter-feeding and ensure turn over is being achieved in our parking areas.